-The EU’s Circular Economy Package is delivering some important progress on supporting business resource efficiency.
-But the circular economy will need to remain top of the agenda for many years to come if the EU is to see a step change in resource productivity, argues Nick Molho.
+Nick Molho, Executive Director at the Aldersgate Group, argues the circular economy will need to remain top of the agenda for many years to come if the EU is to see a step change in resource productivity

 The ‘circular economy’ has been a buzz word in Brussels over the last two years and for good reason.
 Not only did the European Commission introduce a new – and much awaited – Circular Economy Package in December 2015 but resource efficiency has been an increasing area of focus for European businesses.

 More resource efficient… but still a way to go

 Between 2000 and 2016, the EU-28’s resource productivity went from €1.47/kg to €2.07/kg, an increase of 41%.
 This is good news but the job is far from done.
 In 2014, the total waste generated in the EU-28 by all economic activities and households amounted to 2,503 million tonnes, the highest amount recorded for the 2004-2014 period.

 Not only is the volume of waste high but the complexity of that waste is also increasing, with the arrival of ever more complex products on the market, such as ICT goods.